capactio/capact/hack/images/merger/README.md

 ## Overview

-This folder contains Docker image with a helper for merging input parameters in manifests.
+This folder contains the Docker image which merges multiple input YAML files into a single one.

 The Docker image consists a helper script, `merger.sh`.
 The script is an entrypoint of the image, and it is used to prefix and merge all yaml files found in `$SRC` directory.
 Each file is prefixed with a file name without extension.